MillerRabin/thinker-robot/readme.md

 ## Build

-The project was built in VSCode using esp32doit-devkit-v1 with arduino framework
+The project was built in VSCode using esp32doit-devkit-v1 platform

 ## Tests